You’re a new Advertiser with Google Ads (formerly Google Adwords).

 The ‘expected’ click-through rate of your Google Ads is a prediction based on an average of how your ad is expected to perform based on the masses of data that Google acquires and stores from its billions of Google search queries every day.

 These three things together determine the quality score of your Google Ads along with device location and time of day, and they happen in a split second between someone entering a search query into Google and clicking on your ad.

 How Does Ad Rank Influence The Actual Cost Per Click?

 The cost of Google Ads can vary on several factors, such as the context of each query.
 An average click is just an average the price you pay could be above or below that.

 The beautiful thing about Google Ads is the better your ad, the lower price you will pay.

 No one clicking on your Ads?
 Use these tips to improve your click-through rate.

-- Try different calls to Action like free shipping or free returns or call now.
-Offers are a great way to get people to click on your Google Ads.
+- Try different calls to Action like free shipping or free returns, or call now.
+Offers are a great way for people to click on your Google Ads.

 - Create time-specific ads are location-specific ads, for example, seasonal offers around different times of the year.

 - Make your Google Ads as specific as possible and match relevant keywords to your landing page.
 Include it in the headline and body so the ad is directly relevant to the user’s search.